saf1ya-c0d3z/Regex-tutorial/gist-template.md

 \ - used to escape characters that have a special meaning  (without the backslash escape the literal character (.) that follows would match any character and not be defined specifically as a dot, which is neccasary in this email)

+. - literal character- meant to match the literal dot (.) in the regex expression ( ex: in this expression this is the dot before "com" in ".com" or "org" in ".org")

+(   - this is the beginning of a capturing group which groups tokens together for extracting a substring or using a back reference

+[ - this is the beginning of a character set

+a-z -is a "range" this can be a single character between a and z
 ## Table of Contents

 - [Anchors](#anchors)